 Why Do Dogs Whine?

-Whining is typical behavior for puppies as this is their way of trying to communicate, and it is the counterpart of crying babies to get the attention of their mothers for food.
+Whining is typical behavior for puppies as this is their way of trying to communicate, and it is the counterpart of crying babies to get their mothers’ attention for food.

 To Asking For Something